 This is because they are designed and created with the maximum amount of comfort and support in mind.

-For the entire time, you are wearing your soccer cleats, your foot is directly on top of the insole.
+For the entire time you wear your soccer cleats, your foot is directly on top of the insole.
 Because of this, you want it to provide you with the ultimate amount of comfort throughout the game.

-As I mentioned before, when you are playing in a soccer game then the last thing you want to be thinking about is an uncomfortable foot which is often the case when you’re using a thin insole such as the ones that come in the cheaper soccer cleats.
+As I mentioned before, when you are playing a soccer game, then the last thing you want to be thinking about is an uncomfortable foot, which is often the case when you’re using a thin insole such as the ones that come in the cheaper soccer cleats.